What Are Site Surveys?

 Annotation tools

-The annotation editor includes four tools for marking up photos:
+The annotation editor includes five tools for marking up photos:

 All annotations are stored as percentage-based coordinates, so they display correctly on any screen size.